gdsc-uba/hactoberfest2022/README.md

         git push -u

         ```
       >> Note: For any PR submitted before 1<sup>st</sup> of October, submit it as a draft pull request.
 Only PR opened as from early october are accepted by Hacktoberfest team.
-Thanks for undestanding.
+Thanks for understanding.
     - Go to our your github and a pull request
 - [**Task 2 (Socials)**](./Task2/README.md)